koraytugay/koraytugay.github.io/content/various/maven.md

 ## Lifecycle
 Maven defines a concept called __lifecycle__.
 A lifecycle has many <strong>phase</strong>s. __Goals from plugins are bound to phases of a lifecycle__.
 There are three standard lifecycles in Maven: __clean__, __default__ (a.k.a. __build__) and __site__.

 A lifecycle on its own cannot be invoked but a phase of a lifecycle can be.
-Invoking a phase such as `install` will invoke all goals bound to the phases including the `install` phase of the default lifecycle for example.
+Invoking a phase such as __install__ will invoke all goals bound to the phases including the __install__ phase of the default lifecycle for example.

 ### Clean Lifecycle as an Example
-This lifecycle consists of three phases: `pre-clean`, `clean` and `post-clean`.
+This lifecycle consists of three phases: __pre-clean__, __clean__ and __post-clean__.
 The interesting phase in the clean lifecycle is the clean phase.
-[Apache Maven Clean Plugin](https://maven.apache.org/plugins/maven-clean-plugin/)s clean goal (`clean:clean`) is bound to the clean phase in the clean lifecycle.
+[Apache Maven Clean Plugin](https://maven.apache.org/plugins/maven-clean-plugin/)s clean goal is bound to the clean phase in the clean lifecycle.
 This goal deletes the output of a build by deleting the build directory.

-__Heads Up!__ If you bind a goal to `post-clean` phase of the clean build, and simply call `mvn clean`, your goal will not get executed, which is super weird.
+__Heads Up!__ If you bind a goal to __post-clean__ phase of the clean build, and simply call `mvn clean`, your goal will not get executed, which is super weird.
 I think instead of being able to invoke a phase, a lifecycle should have been possible to invoke.
-In other words, I think it would make much more sense had `mvn clean` invoked the `clean` lifecycle, instead of invoking the `pre-clean` and the `clean` phases only, skipping `post-clean`.
-This way it would have also been possible to for example invoke `mvn build` and invoke the whole build lifecycle.
+In other words, I think it would make much more sense had `mvn clean` invoked the whole __clean lifecycle__, instead of invoking __pre-clean__ and __clean__ phases only, (skipping __post-clean__).
+This way it would have also been possible to for example invoke `mvn build` and invoke the whole __build lifecycle__.

 ### Package-Specific Lifecycles
 The specific goals bound to each phase default to a set of goals specific to a project's packaging.
 A project with packaging jar for example has the `jar:jar` bound to the package phase where as a project with packaging war has `war:war` bound.
 In other words: `packaging` element has an impact on the default plugins that are bound to the lifecycle.